-CAMBRIDGE TECHNICAL LEVEL 3 INTRODUCTORY DIPLOMA & DIPLOMA There are 2 courses for students who want to study sport in the sixth form.
+WJEC CAMBRIDGE TECHNICAL LEVEL 3 INTRODUCTORY DIPLOMA AND DIPLOMA There are 2 courses for students who want to study sport in the sixth form.
 The Cambridge Technical Introductory Diploma in Sport and Physical Activity is the equivalent to 1 A level.
 The Technical Diploma is equivalent to 2 A levels.
 Both courses offer a broad and varied opportunity for students to develop the skills and knowledge they need to work in the leisure industry or progress to a sport related degree course at university.
 The courses have some mandatory units which must be completed by all students.
 All units are assessed internally and graded from fail to distinction.
 The grades are moderated by OCR who visit us 3 times each year.
 The units are significant pieces of work and students must have the motivation, organisation, determination and ability to work unsupervised to complete each task to a high standard if they are to be successful.
-WJEC LEVEL 3 DIPLOMA IN TOURISM Fancy a career in Event Management?
+ENTRY REQUIREMENT